 Directions

-- In a bowl, mix the oats, flour, brown sugar, and white sugar.
+- In a bowl, mix oats, flour, brown sugar, and white sugar.

-- Stir in the melted butter until combined.
+- Stir in melted butter till it all sticks together.

-- Press half of the mixture into the bottom of the pan, then layer the cranberries mixed with lemon juice and cinnamon on top.
+- Press half the mix into the pan, then spread cranberries mixed with lemon juice and cinnamon on top.

-- Sprinkle the remaining crumble mixture over the cranberries and bake for 30-35 minutes until golden brown.
+- Sprinkle the rest of the crumble mix over the berries and bake for 30–35 minutes until golden.

 Tips for Serving

-- These bars are best served chilled or at room temperature.
+- These bars are best served chilled or at room temp.

-- Pair with vanilla ice cream for a delicious combination.
+- Pair with vanilla ice cream for a delicious combo.

 3. Cranberry Tart with Almond Crust